Skip to main content

 What assets can go in an FHSA?

 You could treat it like a savings account and deposit money, but that would mean missing out on a lot of the benefits of an FHSA.
-Like an RRSP or a TFSA, an FHSA can hold stocks, mutual funds, bonds, GICs, and other assets, so long as the total contribution remains under the $40,000 lifetime limit.
-Note: some financial institutions may not offer every type of asset to be held in their FHSAs.
+Like an RRSP or TFSA, FSHAs can hold a lot of different types of assets.
+The exact options depend on the financial institution, but many let you hold stocks, etfs, bonds, mutual funds, GICs, and other assets, so long as the total contribution remains under the $40,000 lifetime limit.

 Are there penalties for over-contributing to your FHSA?

-Any contributions over the $8,000 annual limit (except for any unused portions from the previous year) will be hit with a 1% penalty every month until you correct the issue.
+Any contributions over the $8,000 annual limit (except for any unused portions from the previous year) will be hit with a 1% penalty every month until you get any extra money out of the account.

 How quickly do I have to use the funds in my FHSA?

 From the time you open an FHSA, you have 15 years to spend the money on a down payment toward a home.
-When you remove funds from your account, you’ll need to close on the home by Oct.
-1 of the year you took the money out and move in within a year.
+When you remove funds from your account to buy a home, you’ll need to close on that home by October 1 of the year after you took the money out, and move in within a year from the date the purchase is finalized.
 Otherwise, you’ll be taxed retroactively.

 What happens if I don’t use the money in my FHSA?

-If you don’t use the money in your FHSA within 15 years of opening the account (or by the year you turn 71), you can transfer it, tax-free, to an RRSP or a Registered Retirement Income Fund.
+If you don’t use the money in your FHSA within 15 years of opening the account (or by the year you turn 71), you can transfer it directly, without withholding tax to an RRSP or a registered retirement income fund (RRIF), without affecting the contribution limits of either account - as long as you don’t have an excess FHSA amount.
 You could also withdraw it and pay taxes on the amount you saved.